BE A FRIEND, MAKE A FRIEND STAFF

 "I am a strong believer in the message and the work of Be A Friend, Make A Friend.
 There is an ever growing need for bully-free school environments to promote learning and overall mental health. "

-James Wilkerson, Statistician and Web Services
+James Wilkerson, Statistician and IT Services

 James was born in Tulsa, OK.
 He attended Oklahoma State University and studied mathematics, computer science, and Chinese.
 He then went on to receive his master's degree in Technology in Education from Lesley University.
 He has been teaching in Denver Public Schools for 30 years.
 Before college, James was an apprentice electrician.

 Mr. Wilkerson has been married for 30 years and has 6 children and 3 grandchildren.
 He has only recently retired from raising buffalo, llamas, goats, cattle, and chickens.

 Mr. Wilkerson is proud of his Native American heritage, being a member of the Cherokee Nation of Oklahoma.
 He studied the Cherokee language with his grandmother, Juanita.
 Her father was full-blood Cherokee and registered on the Dawes Roll.

 "Bullying is one of the big issues in school culture.
 Be A Friend, Make A Friend is the sensible and strong program to help with this problem.
 BAFMAF is a great advocate for our bullied population."